etesync/etesync-dav/README.md

 1. Install [TbSync](https://addons.thunderbird.net/en-us/thunderbird/addon/tbsync/) and the accompanying [DAV provider](https://addons.thunderbird.net/en-us/thunderbird/addon/dav-4-tbsync/).
 2. Open the TbSync window: Edit -> TbSync
 3. Add new DAV account (choose manual configuration).
-4. Use `http://localhost:37358/user@example.com/` as the server and fill the rest of the fields as per the previous steps.
+4. Use `http://localhost:37358/user@example.com/` for both servers, your EteSync username as the username and the DAV password you got in [configuration and running](#configuration-and-running) as the password.

 ### Evolution / GNOME Calendar / GNOME Contacts
 GNOME Calendar and Contacts do not support adding WebDAV calendars and address books directly, but you can add them in Evolution and they will appear correctly in all the apps.